The-Known-Galaxy/archives/jedi/outer_rim_territories/delrakkin/delrakkin.md

 It was the home to the reptilian species Delrakkin, which were lizard-like humanoids that were known to be skilled warriors, trackers, and hunters.

 # Section 1

 In the past, Delrakkin was considered a good place to hide by smugglers, until the Galactic Empire invaded, forcing the Delrakkin to leave Delrakkin City.
 The Empire then populated Delrakkin City with Imperial citizens.
 They installed a massive ion cannon on the side of the mountain to defend the Imperial citizens from any threats.
-During the Empire’s reign, groups of Stenax immigrated to Delrakkin after their homeworld of Stenos was also invaded by the Empire.
+During the Empireâ€™s reign, groups of Stenax immigrated to Delrakkin after their homeworld of Stenos was also invaded by the Empire.
 The Stenax were sent there to see if Delrakkin would be a good candidate for conquest, as they were doing on many other Outer Rim worlds.
 They also examined the technology of the Delrakkin, only to find it rather primitive.

 # Section 2

 In 0 ABY, Delrakkin almost became the subject of an Imperial experiment led by Grand Moff Wilhuff Tarkin.
 He planned to use the planet to test the new interdictor technology, which would prevent enemy ships from going into hyperspace.
 This technology was going to be developed under extreme secrecy.